 Keeping records

-Unless the company is small (less than 250 people) and if data processing is not a core activity, it is compulsory to keep records of what is being done regarding GDPR.
-Records must be stored about permission received to store data and requests to view, edit, delete or export data.
+Unless the company is small (less than 250 people) and if data processing is not a core activity, keeping records of what is being done regarding GDPR is compulsory.
+Records about permission received to store data and requests to view, edit, delete, or export data must be stored.
 Note that data about requests to delete may need to be stored even after data has been deleted but can not be used for any purpose other than to prove compliance.

 How to get GDPR compliant?

-You must map your personal data (not just in computer systems, but in physical form).
-For each data set, you must give reasons why you need it, how long you will keep it, what measures you have in place to protect it, etc.
+You must map your data (not just in computer systems, but in physical form).
+For each data set, you must explain why you need it, how long you will keep it, what measures you have to protect it, etc.

 Keep in mind that personal data may exist on staff devices.
-The company provided laptops but also personal BYOD such as mobile phones.
+The company provided laptops and personal BYOD such as mobile phones.
 Data may exist in cloud-based personal services such as Skype and DropBox.
 You need to map all such data.

-For a small company, it may be possible to manage this.
+It may be possible for a small company to manage this.
 But what would you do if an employee leaves?
 Can you ensure that all data is deleted?
 What happens if a laptop is stolen?
 Was it encrypted?
-Are you ensuring data is erased from harddisks before a laptop is reused or scrapped?
-These are examples of how GDPR compliance will demand new policies, procedures and technical solutions.
+Are you ensuring data is erased from hard disks before a laptop is reused or scrapped?
+These are examples of how GDPR compliance will demand new policies, procedures, and technical solutions.

 Note that compliance is not verified, but you must be GDPR compliant.
 If you are reported to a Data Protection Authority in the EU, you must show your compliance, not theirs, to prove your lack of compliance.
 Compliance is not optional.